Scripture Reference: Matthew 4:1-11

 Way to Introduce the Story:

 Divide the class into two teams and play a game of “tug of war.”
 After the game, talk about how it feels to be pulled in two directions.
 “That is how temptation is.
-God is trying to pull you in the direction of right.
-Satan is trying to pull you into a direction where you are doing wrong.
+God is trying to pull you in the direction of doing what is right.
+Satan is trying to pull you in a direction where you are doing wrong.
 No matter how good you are being, Satan still tries to get you to do bad things.
-In today’s story we are going to learn about how Satan even tried to get Jesus to do wrong.
+In today’s story, we are going to learn about how Satan even tried to get Jesus to do wrong.
 That’s right, the Devil even tempted Jesus!”

 We cannot see Satan but he is alive too.
 He is very bad.
 He tries to get us to do bad things.
 He does not want us to go to heaven when we die.
 Heaven is a happy place where God lives.
 Satan wants us to go to a bad place called hell.
 No one is ever happy in hell because God is never there.

 Satan did not like it because Jesus only thought about God.
 Satan hated it that Jesus was so good all the time.
 He decided to tempt Jesus and try to make him do bad things.
-He tempted Jesus in three ways.
+Satan came to Jesus and tempted him in three ways.

-Jesus was very hungry so Satan said, “If you are really the Son of God then use your special powers to turn these stones into bread.”
+Temptation 1: Satan knew Jesus was really hungry so he tempted Jesus to use his powers in a selfish way all for himself.
+Satan said, “If you are really the Son of God then use your special powers to turn these stones into bread.”

 Jesus was hungry but he knew that God wanted him to only use his special powers to help people.
 His power was not just for feeding himself!
 Jesus wanted to do the right thing.
 He knew the best way to answer Satan was to use God’s words.
 Jesus had memorised a lot of scriptures so he knew exactly which scripture to say to Satan.
-He said, “Man does not live on bread alone, but on every word that comes from the mouth of God.”
+He said this verse from the Bible, “Man does not live on bread alone, but on every word that comes from the mouth of God.”

 But Jesus did not need to give God a test.
 Jesus already knew that God’s power was stronger than anything in the world.
 Jesus told Satan another Scripture from God’s word.
 “Do not put the Lord your God to the test.”

-Satan was getting very angry.
-He had one more thing he could do to tempt Jesus.
+So Satan had one more thing he could do to tempt Jesus.
 Maybe this time he could get Jesus to sin.
 Satan took Jesus to the top of a very high mountain.
 They could see the whole world from the top of the mountain.

 Then Satan left Jesus.
 Angels came and helped take care of Jesus after that.

 Do you think Satan gave up trying to tempt Jesus?
 No, he did not give up.
-Satan tried over and over to tempt Jesus but Jesus never did wrong.
+Over the next 3 years Satan tried again and again to tempt Jesus but Jesus never did wrong.

 Sometimes we are tempted to do the wrong thing too.
 God understands Satan’s sneaky tricks and he can help us say “no” to temptation.
-We need to trust God just like Jesus did.
+We need to remember God’s true words just like Jesus did.

 Ways to Tell the Story: